shamapril/demo-upload/README.md

-# SHAPEAI WEB DEV WITH BOOTSTRAP BOOTCAMP
+# SHAPEAI WEB DEV WITH BOOTCAMP

 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI